n9e/n9e.github.io/content/en/docs/prologue/introduction.md

 toc: true
 ---

 Nightingale is an open-source project focused on alerting.
-Similar to Grafana's data source integration approach, Nightingale also connects with various existing data sources.
-However, while Grafana focuses on visualization, Nightingale focuses on alerting.
+Similar to Grafana's data source integration approach, Nightingale also integrates with various existing data sources.
+While Grafana focuses on visualization, Nightingale focuses on alerting.

+Nightingale can query data from multiple data sources, generate alarm events, and then send alerts via various notification channels.
+In addition, we also have an event pipeline design, which can perform different processing on alarm events, such as filtering, relabeling, enriching, and so on.

 ## Repo